Written By:

 5. Strengthening Resources and Support

 The resources of a social media team include the budget, industry tools, and institutional personnel.
-Each of these can impact the quality and effectiveness of your strategy.
+Each can impact the quality and effectiveness of your strategy.
 The more resources a team has, the more they can invest in creating high-quality content, analyze performance data, and engage with the audience.

 Budget for Social Media Tools and Advertising

-The budget set aside for social media at your institution depends on a number of factors, including the size of your school, the amount of social media platforms you are active on, and the amount of engagement each post gets.
+The budget for social media at your institution depends on a number of factors, including the size of your school, the amount of social media platforms you are active on, and the amount of engagement each post gets.

 On top of the tools mentioned earlier, here are additional ones your team should consider purchasing if your budget allows: